ibm-cloud-docs/Registry/va_index.md

 {: support}
 {: ui}

 You can review the security of the Docker images that are stored in your namespaces in {{site.data.keyword.registryshort}} by using the {{site.data.keyword.cloud_notm}} console.
-Version 4 does not support viewing vulnerability reports in the console, but you can use the CLI or the API.

 1. Log in to {{site.data.keyword.cloud_notm}}.
 2. Click the **Navigation menu** icon, then click **Container Registry**.